Skip to main content

 Represented parties must comply with Local Rule 5.7.

-Self-represented parties must complete the settlement conference worksheet [link], serve it on the other party, and bring it to court for the settlement conference.
+Self-represented parties must complete the settlement conference worksheet, serve it on the other party, and bring it to court for the settlement conference.
+The worksheet may be downloaded here /media/2613.

 Parties are required to appear in person UNLESS both parties agree to appear by Zoom.
 If parties agree to appear by Zoom, parties must notify the court by a joint email at least 1 day in advance of the settlement conference.